patrickstowell/PHY303-Lectures/phy303-unit5-collective-excited.md

 Note that the average shape might be spherical, or it could be a deformed shape, depending on the nucleus.
 Either way, the instantaneous shape will be non-spherical.

 Firstly, we need to describe the surface.
-This is done again using Spherical Harmonics and Legendre Polynomials but instead now we consider time-varying giving standing wave patterns based on the harmonics.
+This is done again using Spherical Harmonics and Legendre Polynomials but instead now we consider time-varying  standing wave patterns based on the harmonics.
 In spherical coordinates, we can consider the instantaneous coordinate of a point on the surface at θ, φ as a linear combination of many possible harmonics as before

 $$
 R(t, \theta,\phi) = R_{av} + \sum_{\lambda>1}^{\lambda=\infty} \sum_{\mu=-\lambda}^{\mu=+\lambda}  \alpha_{\lambda \mu}(t) Y_{\lambda \mu} (\theta, \phi)
 $$

-Note how this time we include all possible spherical harmonics $Y$ that may contribute, and each possible shape has its own amplitude $\alpha$.
+Note how this time we include all possible spherical harmonics $Y_{\lambda\mu}$ that may contribute, and each possible shape has its own amplitude $\alpha_{\lambda \mu}$ and is time varying.

 The basic modes of vibration are determined by the $\lambda$ factor here as:
 - $\lambda=0$ Monopole - forbidden